Research, Simulation, and Quality

 Research opportunities

 The Internal Medicine Residency offers a unique academic mentoring program starting in your PGY-1 year that creates opportunities and connections for future career success.
-Mentorship is tailored to your individual interests and goals.
+Mentorship is tailored to your individual interests and goals, and we help you to identify a research mentor that aligns with your interests.
 Our successful mentorship model helps you to be successful in securing academic medicine faculty and/or fellowship positions.
 We also help you develop the skills needed for lifelong scholarly engagement.

 Our residents are very successful in producing peer-reviewed publications and national presentations.
 Mayo Clinic provides up to five trips (10 weekdays) a year per resident for trip time, in addition to regular vacation time, for you to present your research at national and regional meetings.
 Mayo also provides $2,550 per trip to cover travel costs and registration fees